Libera-Chat/libera-chat.github.io/bylaws.md

    opinion of the auditors before making their decision.

-2. Decisions about interpretations of the bylaws must be raised at the next general meeting where they should be ratified.
+2. Decisions about interpretations of the bylaws must be raised at the next general meeting where they must be ratified.

 ## Changes to the bylaws